Optimal minimax rate of learning nonlocal interaction kernels: Upper minimax rate

-Our proof of Lemma \ref{thm:min-eigen} adapts the approach outlined in \cite{Mourtada2022}, with simplifications tailored to the distinct assumptions inherent in a nonparametric setting.
-We split the proof into three steps: \begin{enumerate}[leftmargin=1.5cm] \item[Step 1:] Construct from $\btheta^\top \bar{\bfA}_{n}^{M}\btheta =\frac{1}{MN}\sum_{m=1}^M \|R_{\phi_{\btheta}}[X^m]\|_{\R^{Nd}}^2$ an empirical process with uniformly bounded moment generating function, and apply the PAC-Bayesian inequality that we recall in Lemma \ref{lemma:PAC_Bay}. \item[Step 2:] Obtain a parametric lower bound for $\lambda_{\min}(\bar{\bfA}_{n}^{M})$ via controls of the approximation and entropy terms in the PAC-Bayesian inequality. \item[Step 3:] Select the parameter properly to achieve the desired bound for the probability of the minimal eigenvalue being below the threshold. \end{enumerate}

-The primary tool employed in the proof is the PAC-Bayesian variational inequality in Lemma \ref{lemma:PAC_Bay}, introduced to address the left tail probability of the smallest eigenvalue in \cite{Oliveira2016} and further customized in \cite{Mourtada2022}.
-The detailed proof for Lemma \ref{thm:min-eigen} is provided in Section \ref{sec:proof_left_tail_prob2}.
+The proof for Lemma \ref{thm:min-eigen} is presented in Appendix \ref{sec:proof_left_tail_prob2}.
+Our proof adapts the approach outlined in \cite{Mourtada2022}, with simplifications tailored to the distinct assumptions inherent in a nonparametric setting.
+The primary tool is the PAC-Bayes inequality, which we recall in Lemma \ref{lemma:PAC_Bay}, introduced to address the left tail probability of the smallest eigenvalue in \cite{Oliveira2016} and further customized in \cite{Mourtada2022}.